 Anyway, let's talk about this lemon layer cake with the most delectable blueberry cream cheese frosting.

-Layer cakes are the quintessential cakes, the ones we always want to master and that make a stunning presentation in a dessert table.
+Layer cakes are the quintessential cakes, the ones we always want to master and that make a stunning presentation at a dessert table.

 - Baking them: they can be baked in different cake pans, one for each layer.
-But sometimes we don't have enough pans or space in the oven, so we can also bake them in a single pan and cut them in 2 (like I did today) or 3 layers, depending on what type of cake you're making.
+But sometimes we don't have enough pans or space in the oven, so we can also bake them in a single pan and cut them in 2 (like I did today) or 3 layers, depending on your type of cake.

-- Batter: the batter is usually straightforward, meaning that it involves the usual suspects - butter, sugar, flour, eggs.
+- Batter: the batter is usually straightforward, involving the usual suspects - butter, sugar, flour and eggs.
 Of course, there are a million recipe variations for layer cakes, but in essence, they all go back to traditional butter cakes, genoise, and other sponge cakes.

-- Crumb: the texture might be denser or lighter depending on what recipe you choose and also what type of cake you're baking.
-If making a cake for a birthday or celebration (small wedding for instance), it is best to bake them a few days in advance before filling and frosting.
+- Crumb: the texture might be denser or lighter depending on your recipe and type of cake you're baking.
+If making a cake for a birthday or celebration (a small wedding, for instance), it is best to bake it a few days in advance before filling and frosting.
 Why?
 Because the crumb tightens so it's easier to fill and frost as it holds better.

 - Storing and freezing: layer cakes can be kept for a few days in the fridge or up to a month in the freezer.
-Always wrap them well first in plastic and then in aluminum foil.
-Always label them with name and date.
-In time you'll find packages you didn't remember you stored and it will be good to know what it is and when it was baked.
+Always wrap them well, first in plastic and then in aluminum foil.
+Always label them with their name and date.
+In time, you'll find packages you didn't remember you stored, and it will be good to know what they are and when they were baked.

 My recipe for this frosting is simple: Half the amount of butter than cream cheese and powdered sugar until you have the consistency you desire.
 For this cake, I like it firm so it holds well as a filling as well as a frosting.
 Find the whole recipe in the card near the end of this post.